John Thanos: Murder spree

 On August 29, 1990, Thanos quit his job and purchased a .22 caliber semi-automatic rifle.
 He sawed the barrel down so he could fit the weapon in a black doctor's bag which he carried around with him.
 That same night, he robbed a cab driver at gunpoint and forced him into the trunk of the vehicle, threatening to kill him if he refused to comply with his demands.
+He was convicted of kidnapping and armed robbery in this case and later received a 50-year sentence.

 On August 31, Thanos encountered 18-year-old Greg Taylor while hitchhiking.
 Holding him at gunpoint while in his car, Thanos ordered Taylor to drive to a wooded area along a deserted logging road, where he intended to tie him to a tree.
 When Taylor refused to comply with his demands, Thanos laid Taylor down and murdered him by shooting him in the head three times.
 He then stole Taylor's car and altered his appearance to look more like him.

 On September 1, Thanos arrived at a gas station and traded his father's watch to 16-year-old Billy Winebrenner for $20 and some gas.
 The two made a deal in which Thanos could return to the gas station and pay $60 to get the watch back.
 The following day, Thanos robbed a convenience store in Salisbury and shot the clerk in the head.
 The clerk survived the shooting and Thanos stole $96.
 On September 3, Thanos returned to the gas station and encountered Winebrenner and his 14-year-old girlfriend, Melody Pistorio, who had come to the gas station to keep him company.
 Winebrenner did not have the watch with him, as he had given it to Pistorio, who had left it at home in her jewelry box.
 Enraged, Thanos took out his gun and robbed the gas station at gunpoint, demanding Winebrenner fill his bag with cash.
 The pair handed over all the cash from the register.
 Thanos then fatally shot each of them twice in the head and fled the store.